-If you are going through a divorce, you know exactly how difficult and exhausting that is.
-Once you have made your way through the divorce process, there is the final step of the divorce prove up hearing, which may sound daunting but is generally nothing to worry about.
-Once you understand what will happen at your prove up hearing, it should help put your mind at ease.
+If you are going through a divorce, you know exactly how difficult and exhausting the process is.
+Once you have made your way through the divorce process, there is the final step of the divorce prove-up hearing, which may sound daunting but is generally nothing to worry about.
+Once you understand what will happen at your prove-up hearing, it should help put your mind at ease.

 While coming to terms with your soon-to-be ex may not be simple, it allows you to remain in control of your divorce terms.
 Most people consider this preferable to having the court make their important divorce decisions for them.